pnkraemer/probdiffeq/README.md

 are O(1) and the third one is O($10^{-5}$)), a dedicated output scale when constructing the prior makes sense.
 Consult the DAE examples for specific information.

+## Number of Taylor coefficients (''order'')

-Regarding the number of Taylor coefficients: assuming the ODE solution is smooth, then more Taylor coefficients increase the convergence *rate* but also increase the complexity per step and the requirements on numerical robustness.
-When in doubt, use 4-5 Taylor coefficients, or 7-8 Taylor coefficients if the goal is to achieve accuracy close to machine precision.
+Regarding the number of Taylor coefficients: assuming the ODE solution is smooth, then more Taylor coefficients increase the convergence *rate*:

+> Tronarp, F., Särkkä, S., & Hennig, P. (2021).
+Bayesian ODE solvers: the maximum a posteriori estimate.
+Statistics and Computing, 31(3), 23.

+> Kersting, H., Sullivan, T. J., & Hennig, P. (2020).
+Convergence rates of Gaussian ODE filters.
+Statistics and computing, 30(6), 1791-1816.

+However, more coefficients also increase the complexity per step and the requirements on numerical robustness:

+> Kraemer, N., & Hennig, P. (2024).
+Stable implementation of probabilistic ODE solvers.
+Journal of Machine Learning Research, 25(111), 1-29.

+When in doubt, use 4-5 Taylor coefficients for most problems.
+If if the goal is to achieve accuracy close to machine precision, use 7-8 Taylor coefficients.
-In single precision (eg on a GPU), track only 2-3 Taylor coefficients.
+In low precision (e.g. on a GPU), use 2-3 Taylor coefficients.

+For reference, the posterior mean of some probabilistic solvers coincides with non-probabilistic ODE simulators:

+-

 ### Miscellaneous